physion/policy.ovation.io/docs/index.md

 <!-- In the case of Platform Add-ons, once the data is received from the application server, a series of Application Programming Interface (API) calls is made to the database servers where the ePHI resides.
 The ePHI is separated into Riak and Percona databases through programming logic built, so that access to one database server will not present you with the full ePHI spectrum.  -->

-The bastion host, Apache web server, Dropwizard application servers are externally facing and accessible via the Internet.
+The bastion host, Apache web server, Puma application servers are externally facing and accessible via the Internet.
 The database servers, where the ePHI resides, are located on the internal Ovation network and can only be accessed directly over an SSH connection through the bastion host.
 The access to the internal database is restricted to a limited number of personnel and strictly controlled to only those personnel with a business justified reason.
 Remote access to the internal servers is not accessible except through the load balancers and bastion host.

 All Platform Add-ons and operating systems are tested end-to-end for usability, security and impact prior to deployment to production.

 ## Version Control

-Policies were last updated November 30, 2018.
+Policies were last updated April 15, 2019.